specialized806/microsoft-365-docs/microsoft-365/commerce/licenses/manage-license-reservations-vl.md

 A *License Reservation* lets a customer get started immediately with online services, without going through the standard order submission process, first.

 This article explains reservation restrictions, the online services available for reservation, and how reservations are invoiced.
-It also includes steps for how to make, cancel, and view your license reservations in the <a href="https://go.microsoft.com/fwlink/p/?linkid=2024339" target="_blank">Microsoft 365 admin center</a>.
+It also includes steps for how to make, cancel, and view your License Reservations in the <a href="https://go.microsoft.com/fwlink/p/?linkid=2024339" target="_blank">Microsoft 365 admin center</a>.

 ## Before you begin